krober10nd/cyclone-viewer/README.md

   </p>
 # Cyclone Track Editor/Visualizer

-A simple application for visualizing and editing tropical cyclone tracks with meteorological parameters.
+An application for visualizing and editing tropical cyclone tracks with meteorological parameters.

 ## Installation